BaritoLog/barito-flow/README.md

 ./barito-flow c
 ```

+### Consumer Configuration

-These environment variables can be modified to customize its behaviour.
+These environment variables can be modified to customize consumer behavior:

 | Name| Description | ENV | Default Value  |
 | ---|---|----|----|